crawlkit/crawlkit/README.md

 An instance of CrawlKit has the following properties/methods:

 * `.url`: `String` the URL where the crawling/scraping is supposed to start.
 This is automatically set from the `CrawlKit` constructor, but can be changed afterwards.
-* `.finder`: `Function` allows you to set a method for link discovery that gets called on a page.
-See an example in `finders/genericAnchors.js`.
+* `.setFinder(finderFn, [parameters...])`: Allows you to set a discovery function for link discovery that gets called on a page after page load.
+Optionally parameters can be passed to that function.
+Keep in mind that finder functions run in the webpage (and as such are restricted to browser features) and can not use closures, etc. See an example in `finders/genericAnchors.js`.
 * `.crawl(shouldStream)`: If `shouldStream` is false (default), it returns a Promise object that resolves to the result.
 If `shouldStream` is true, it returns a JSON stream of the results.
 * `.urlFilter`: `Function` allows you to set a method for filtering and rewriting discovered URLs.
 The first parameter is the URL about to be added.
 The second parameter is the URL where this URL was discovered.
 Return `false` to discard the URL.
 Any other return value (as long as it is a valid URL) will be used instead.
 If you return a relative URL, it will be rewritten absolute to the URL where it was found.
 For an example see `examples/advanced.js`.
 * `.addRunner(runnerId, runnerInstance, [parameters...])`: `void` allows you to add a runner that is executed on each crawled page.
 A runner instance has to have a `getCompanionFiles` method returning an array of (local) file paths or a Promise resolving to one and a `getRunnable` method returning a method to run in the context of the webpage.
 As a third argument optionally one or more parameters can be passed.
 For an example see `examples/simple.js`.
 For an example using parameters, see `examples/advanced.js`.